Advanced Industrial Integrated Technology (AIT)

 Power Development

-Introduces electrical power systems used in industrial settings, including basic theory and application of alternators, electric motors, and three-phase.
-Integrated Lecture/Lab: 1.0 credit (22.5 contact hours).
+Introduces electrical power systems used in industrial settings, including basic theory and application of alternators, electric motors, three-phase alternating current, and direct current power.
+Lecture: 0.5 credits (7.5 contact hours).
+Laboratory: 0.5 credits (15 contact hours).

 AIT 1003 (1 credit hours)